Amsterdam/ee-docs/docs/intro.md

 Feel free to refine or introduce standards according to your vision – it's a straightforward and positive proces.
 Just follow these steps:

-1. Begin by shaping your proposal using [this format](#standard_format).
+1. Begin by shaping your proposal using the format defined below.
 Share your proposal by submitting a pull request in the [the repository development-standards](https://github.com/Amsterdam/development-standards).
 To align with the Fork and Pull model, please be sure to fork the repository before submitting a pull request.
 2. Expect a positive collaboration!
 The Engineering Enablement team will get in touch to refine and enhance your proposal.
 We'll also appreciate it if you can identify other developers who share a positive view on your proposal for an initial review.
 3. Your proposal will be brought to the Guild for a constructive discussion.
 Your thoughtful participation in the conversation is warmly encouraged.
 4. If your proposal receives positive acknowledgment, the Engineering Enablement team will tag participating developers in the pull request and give it a positive approval.
 5. Embrace constructive feedback!
 Developers offering insights will be asked to share their thoughts on Github or contribute positively to the pull request.
 Whether it's the Engineering Enablement team or yourself, let's work together positively to incorporate feedback until it's a refined piece.
 Once perfected, the pull request will receive a positive approval.
 6. Celebrate the introduction!
 The updated or new standard will be published with a positive outlook.
 After 9 months, the Engineering Enablement team will reach out to those tagged, including you and the proposal approver, to confirm that the standard still holds its positive impact.

-## Format of standard {#standard_format}
+## Format of standard

 When drafting standards, aim for brevity and clarity in your language.
 If you need guidance, don't hesitate to check out [the RFC-editor](https://www.rfc-editor.org/rfc/rfc2119).
 Here's how we break down our standards: